Ashy darter: Management

-The accumulated changes due to habitat loss have ultimately resulted in disjointed populations among drainages, as well as the disappearance of E. cinereum from historical ranges.
+The accumulated changes due to habitat loss have ultimately resulted in disjointed populations among drainages, as well as the disappearance of A. cinereum from historical ranges.
 Powers et al. (2004) examined genetic differentiation between remaining populations in the Cumberland, Duck, and Tennessee River systems.
 Ensuing results demonstrated genetic divergence, suggesting these three drainages should be treated as distinct management units (MUs).
 In regards to propagation and reintroduction efforts, offspring should originate from within the major MUs.
 Powers et al. (2004) suggested it is important to avoid native gene pools becoming mixed or replaced by translocated genotypes.
 Thus, propagated offspring should be reintroduced into historical ranges of corresponding drainages, but avoid current populations.

-In a subsequent study, Powers et al. (2012) further examined the genetic divergence of E. cinereum.
-The species had diverged most notably in the Cumberland River system, resulting in a new species, Etheostoma maydeni, or the redlips darter.
-E. maydeni is physically distinguished from E. cinereum by having an obvious red pigment on the external surface of the lips.
-The study also pointed out differences in number of dorsal rays, dorsal spines, and caudal peduncle scales between the proposed new species and E. cinereum.
-Observations indicated slower growth rates for E. maydeni, as well as increased dependence on burrowing insects (mayflies).
-In light of the extensive surveys and genetic analyses conducted on the E. cinereum species complex, its taxonomic status remains unclear.
+In a subsequent study, Powers et al. (2012) further examined the genetic divergence of A. cinereum.
+The species had diverged most notably in the Cumberland River system, resulting in a new species, A. maydeni, or the redlips darter.
+A. maydeni is physically distinguished from A. cinereum by having an obvious red pigment on the external surface of the lips.
+The study also pointed out differences in number of dorsal rays, dorsal spines, and caudal peduncle scales between the proposed new species and A. cinereum.
+Observations indicated slower growth rates for A. maydeni, as well as increased dependence on burrowing insects (mayflies).
+In light of the extensive surveys and genetic analyses conducted on the A. cinereum species complex, its taxonomic status remains unclear.